0xprinc/checks-while-hacks/README.md

 - `F5` - Validate all parameters are within safe bounds, even if the function can only be called by a trusted users.
 - `F6` - Is the checks before effects pattern followed?
 (SWC-107)
 - `F7` - Check for front-running possibilities, such as the approve function.
 (SWC-114)
-- `F8` - Is insufficient gas griefing possible?
+- `F8` - Is insufficient gas greifing possible?
 (SWC-126)
 - `F9` - Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
 - `F10` - Are return values always assigned?
 - `F11` - Write down and test invariants about state before a function can run correctly.
 - `F12` - Write down and test invariants about the return or any changes to state after a function has run.
-- `F13` - Take care when naming functions, because people will assume behavior based on the name.
+- `F13` - Take care when naming functions, because people will assume behaviour based on the name.
 - `F14` - If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to draw attention to its risk.
 - `F15` - Are all arguments, return values, side effects and other information documented using natspec?
 - `F16` - If the function allows operating on another user in the system, do not assume `msg.sender` is the user being operated on.
 - `F17` - If the function requires the contract be in an uninitialized state, check an explicit `initialized` variable.
 Do not use `owner == address(0)` or other similar checks as substitutes.
 - `F18` - Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
-- `F19` - Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behavior.
+- `F19` - Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behaviour.

 ## Modifiers